jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01d.md

-## Proposition 5

-Although the additional sides of stars are constructible, on account of their constructibility they determine the consonant parts of the whole in a circle on the same footing as their fundamental figures do, as in Axiom I; however those which cut off a part of a circle which consists of the appropriate number (of the parts which the fundamental figure made) for some inconstructible figures are excepted, when the numbers of the part and of the whole have no common factors.
+## Proposition 5: Although the additional sides of stars are constructible, on account of their constructibility they determine the consonant parts of the whole in a circle on the same footing as their fundamental figures do, as
+in Axiom I;

+However those which cut off a part of a circle which consists of the appropriate number (of the parts which the fundamental figure made) for some inconstructible figures are excepted, when the numbers of the part and of the whole have no common factors.

 The first part of this proposition is an axiom.
 So that it should not be made too general, it had to be restricted by the second part of the proposition.